What is burnout syndrome?

 • Together

-You need to be alert - they can be a symptom of burnout syndrome.
+Then you need to be alert — these could be signs of burnout syndrome.

 So how does it happen that we burn out?